taylor-snow33/ha-invisagig/README.md

     - Detailed Cellular Info (MCC, MNC, LAC/TAC, CID, eNodeB)
 - **Auto-Discovery**: Automatically checks the default IP (192.168.225.1) during setup.

-## Troubleshooting

-### Integration Branding / Logo Missing
-If the icon does not appear in HACS or Home Assistant:
-1. In HACS, find the InvisaGig integration.
-2. Click the three dots -> **Redownload**.
-3. Clear your browser cache.
-4. Restart Home Assistant.

 ## License

 MIT